dlnsk/h-rbac/README.md

 ## Usage

-As I said `h-rbac` is a wrapper for [authorization logic](https://laravel.com/docs/11.x/authorization#creating-policies) since Laravel 5.1 to this time.
+As we said `h-rbac` is a wrapper for [authorization logic](https://laravel.com/docs/11.x/authorization#creating-policies) since Laravel 5.1 to this time.
 So, you can use any features of it.

 ```php